rosmord/jsesh/README.md

 ## Building distributions

-Due to changes in Java distribution and on Windows and Mac OS X as platform (with a strong bias against softwares not distributed through their respective stores), the previous java-only distribution system has changed.
+Due to changes in Java distribution and on Windows and Mac OS X as platform (with a strong bias against software not distributed through their respective stores), the previous java-only distribution system has changed.

 JSesh will now embed its own version of Java